Comparison

 - Automatic double-entry validation

-- Court-ready report generation
+- Professional financial report generation

 - Built-in audit trails